Alcohol Stove Accessories

 Build a Stove Snuffer

-This is a nice to have accessory to help you put out your stove.
+This is a nice to have accessory which makes is easier and safer to put out your stove.

 Options